Decision-making with Speculative Opponent Models: Experiments

 To prove that the opponent models are more accurate in predicting opponent actions with CDC, we adopt two metrics: 1).
-We compute the average entropy of the probability distribution over predicted opponents' actions, which measures the confidence of the prediction.
-The less average entropy is, the more certain are the agents about the predicted opponents' actions.
+We compute the average entropy of the predicted probability distribution over opponent actions, which measures the confidence of the prediction.
+The less average entropy is, the more certain are the agents about the predicted opponent actions.
 2).
-We compute the Kullback–Leibler divergence (KLD) \citep{kullback1951information} between the predicted and the ground truth opponents probability distribution.
-The KLD is the direct measure of the distance between the opponent models and the true opponent policies.
-The less the KLD is, the more similar is the modeled policy to the true one.
-When $\text{KLD} = 0$, the opponent models exactly match the ground truth opponent policies.
-From Figures \ref{4:b} and \ref{4:c}, we conclude that the CDC can increase the training speed (faster descent) and improve the reliability and confidence (lower KLD and entropy) of the opponent models.
+We compute the Kullback-Leibler (KL) divergence \cite{kullback1951information} between the predicted and the true probability distribution over opponent actions.
+The {KL divergence} is the direct measure of the distance between the opponent models and the true opponent policies.
+The less the {KL divergence} is, the more similar are the opponent models to the true policies.
+Note that we only use the true opponent policies for evaluation.
+We do not use them to train DOMAC.
+From Figures \ref{12:a} and \ref{12:b}, we conclude that the CDC can increase the training speed (faster descent) and improve the reliability and confidence (lower {KL divergence} and entropy) of the opponent models.
 Note that for the pommerman environment, we can not access the opponents' policies but their actions instead due to the environment restrictions.
-Therefore, in \texttt{Pomm-FFA} and \texttt{Pomm-Team} games, we replace KLD with cross entropy loss \citep{zhang2018generalized} which has a similar effect.
-The second argument, i.e., the CDC helps policy to identify actions with more rewards, is supported by the results in Figure \ref{3:f}, where the performance of DMAC is better than ``MAAC'' and ``MAAC\_mask''.
-Note that the expected returns are still lower than DOMAC, which implies that the integration of OMA and CDC is essential for our method.
+Therefore, in \texttt{Pomm-FFA} and \texttt{Pomm-Team} games, we replace {KL divergence} with cross entropy loss \cite{zhang2018generalized} which has a similar effect.
+The second argument, i.e., the CDC helps policy to identify actions with more rewards, is supported by the results in {Figure \ref{fig5} and \ref{fig6}}, where the performance of DMAC is better than MAAC.
+Note that the expected returns of DMAC are still lower than DOMAC, which implies that the integration of OMA and CDC is essential for our method.